atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 ### 1. Extracting and renaming animations

 There are Init-, Idle- and Out animations for the skater (Human_) and the special item (SI_).<br>
-Therefore we will extract and rename six animations in two steps:
+Therefore we will extract and rename six animations, three for each category:

 #### Human animations